bhnord/activities/events.md

 Every other month, we team up with the Cambridge Public Library to highlight contemporary works from marginalized voices.

+### Winter Hill Poetry Open Mic (Tu)

+Countertop Chants: March Poetry Open MicCountertop Chants is proud to host Poetry Open Mics that celebrate our craft, art of all mediums, community, and local businesses.

 ### Spring Market @ Publico (We)

 Hosted by Harry & Lou South Boston- come bring a friend and join us for an evening of sips and shopping at Publico!

-### Winter Hill Poetry Open Mic (Tu)

-Countertop Chants: March Poetry Open MicCountertop Chants is proud to host Poetry Open Mics that celebrate our craft, art of all mediums, community, and local businesses.
+### WINTERACTIVE 2025 (Mo-Su)

+Experience the second year of WINTERACTIVE, a free, walkable art experience featuring more than 15 artworks and interactive play elements, presented by the Downtown Boston Alliance.

+### Live Music @ CanalSide (Th)

+Gather your friends and coworkers for an evening of FREE music at Thursday Tunes, presented by CanalSide Food + Drink at CambridgeSide.

+### SoWa Sundays (Su)

+GREET SPRING EACH SUNDAY IN MARCH.There is only one 450 Harrison Ave.

 ### Hooks & Books (Tu)

 No RSVP is needed!
 Join us for a cozy evening of creativity in our upstairs cafe!

-### Live Music @ CanalSide (Th)

-Gather your friends and coworkers for an evening of FREE music at Thursday Tunes, presented by CanalSide Food + Drink at CambridgeSide.

-### WINTERACTIVE 2025 (Mo-Su)

-Experience the second year of WINTERACTIVE, a free, walkable art experience featuring more than 15 artworks and interactive play elements, presented by the Downtown Boston Alliance.
+### Boston Parks Winter Fitness (Mo-Fr)

+The Boston Parks Fitness Series offers free fitness programming in Boston parks.

 ### ‘The Bachelor’ Watch Party (Mo)

 Come join us to watch new episodes of ABC's The Bachelor!

-### Boston Parks Winter Fitness (Mo-Fr)

-The Boston Parks Fitness Series offers free fitness programming in Boston parks.

-### SoWa Sundays (Su)

-GREET SPRING EACH SUNDAY IN MARCH.There is only one 450 Harrison Ave.
+### Indoor Dragon Boat Practice (Tu)

+Come try out dragon boating with Living Root Dragon Boat.

 ### DOT Winter Farmers Mkt (Sa)

 Organized by the Codman Square Health Center, BOLD Teens, and the Codman Square Neighborhood Council, the Dorchester Winter Farmers Market is the only winter market in Dorchester and is a great place to buy farm fresh produce, baked goods, meat, specialty foods from local producers, art, and craft items.

+### Coffee + Crafts (Su)

+Join us every Sunday from 1pm-4pm for Coffee+Crafts!

 ### RuPaul’s Drag Race (Fr)

 Do you need a dose of fabulosity in your life?

-### Indoor Dragon Boat Practice (Tu)

-Come try out dragon boating with Living Root Dragon Boat.

 ### Jeopardy @ Long Live Rox (We)

 Teams play along and compete against each other using their smartphones through an interactive Jeopardy!

-### Coffee + Crafts (Su)

-Join us every Sunday from 1pm-4pm for Coffee+Crafts!
+### Som Winter Farmers Market (Sa)

+15th SeasonSeason 2024-2025November 2nd, 2024 -April 12th, 2025, except 11/30, 12/28  Saturdays, 9:30 am - 1:30 pmThe Center for the Arts at the Armory is proud to offer a weekly winter market with 71+ local food vendors with the best locally grown and regionally produced foods, including fresh produce, cheese, eggs, meats, fish, breads, tamales, pastries, chocolate, skincare products, and more.

 ### Live Music @ The Berkley (Th)

 Enjoy a rotating lineup of musicians playing a variety of styles, creating the perfect backdrop for your after-work gathering, night out with friends, or date night.

-### Som Winter Farmers Market (Sa)

-15th SeasonSeason 2024-2025November 2nd, 2024 -April 12th, 2025, except 11/30, 12/28  Saturdays, 9:30 am - 1:30 pmThe Center for the Arts at the Armory is proud to offer a weekly winter market with 71+ local food vendors with the best locally grown and regionally produced foods, including fresh produce, cheese, eggs, meats, fish, breads, tamales, pastries, chocolate, skincare products, and more.
+### 30+ Trivia Nights in Boston

+A little friendly competition can be good for you.

+### Music Bingo @ CanalSide (Tu)

+Get ready to tap your toes and test your musical knowledge with Musical Bingo, a captivating game show that combines the thrill of bingo with the charm of melodies.

 ### Live Music @ Remnant Satellite (Sa)